Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 `service pagekite restart`

 OK?
 Good luck.
 Hope to see you on Diaspora.
+(Oh, one last thing: operating a web server may violate your internet service provider's service terms and conditions.
+If you're concerned about that, review your service agreement.)